mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 So you should understand this through the practice.

 For instance, yesterday I [said], [if] your activity must be constantly on a schedule, at that time you believe your life is really tossed away by the schedule.
 So you believe you don’t have the subjectivity.
-But you must be subjective.
-Even though you are always on the schedule, you must be yourself; you must be subjective, constantly.
+But you must be subjective; even though you are always on the schedule, you must be yourself; you must be subjective, constantly.
 That point is not a matter of discussion; you have to do it, every day.

 So you should learn what it is.
 I can tell you, I can explain it like this, but that is *my* experience.
 So you should taste it from your practice.